Quick Look: Dutch Oven Whole Roasted Chicken

 Instructions

-- Prep: oven to 375 degrees F. Lay the celery on the bottom of a large dutch oven, so it creates a “roasting rack”.
+- Prep: Preheat oven to 375℉.
+Lay 2 celery stalks on the bottom of a large (5.5qt) dutch oven, so it creates a "roasting rack".

-- Make Garlic Butter: Place 1/4 cup of softened butter (or ghee) in a small bowl and mix it with the minced garlic.
+- Make Garlic Butter: Place ¼ cup of softened butter (or ghee) in a small bowl and mix it with 2 teaspoons garlic.
 Set aside.

-- Prep Chicken: Place chicken in the dutch oven on top of the celery.
+- Prep Chicken: Place a 3-4 pound whole roasting chicken in the dutch oven on top of the celery.
 Pat it dry with a clean paper towel.
-Rub the whole chicken with the garlic butter mixture, getting in every nook and cranny, and under the skin as best you can.
-Now season the outside and inside of the chicken with salt and pepper.
-Then stuff the cavity with sweet yellow onion, orange chunks, fresh rosemary, thyme, and lemon chunks (if using).
-Place the head of garlic (with one end cut off) inside the dutch oven next to the chicken.
+Rub the chicken with the garlic butter mixture, getting in every nook and cranny, and under the skin as best you can (no need to get butter on the very bottom of the chicken).
+Now season the outside and inside of the chicken with kosher salt and ground black pepper, try and get some seasoning underneath the skin and inside the cavity as well.
+Then loosely stuff the cavity with sweet yellow onion, orange chunks, 2 sprigs fresh rosemary, 2 sprigs fresh thyme, and lemon chunks (if using).
+Place 1 garlic head (with one end cut off) inside the dutch oven next to the chicken.

-- Bake: Place the entire pot in the preheated oven on the middle rack, uncovered for approximately 1 hour and 15 minutes – 1 hour and 30 minutes or until chicken reaches an internal temperature of 165 degrees F at the thickest part of the thigh (use an instant read thermometer).
+- Roast + Baste: Place the entire pot in the preheated oven on the middle rack, uncovered for approximately 1 hour and 15 minutes – 1 hour and 30 minutes or until chicken reaches an internal temperature of 165℉ at the thickest part of the thigh and breast (use a meat thermometer).
 While it cooks, take the remaining butter (or ghee) and melt.
 Use a basting brush to baste the chicken every 30 minutes with this melted butter, as well as the drippings that will gather in the bottom of the pan.

 - Rest: Remove from the oven once fully cooked, baste one more time, and then let rest for 10-20 minutes (rest in the dutch oven, as juices will continue to gather that you can use to make gravy).